 As you can see in the picture, this one sports a slim and sleek design, which is actually quite common in other Asus products as well.
 Coming in a complete black box that has accents of red in the antenna, this one looks real good and stylish even at first glance.

 Asus is a no stranger to Computer users or regular online gamers.
 But in case you didn’t know, Asus is one of the most popular brands known for manufacturing a range of top-notch routers.
-RT-AC88U is one of the best models designed by them so far, and it’s available for less than $300 and is therefore one of the most economical wireless routers you can consider buying right now.
+RT-AC88U is one of the best models designed by them so far, and is also one of the most economical wireless routers you can consider buying right now.

 Nevertheless, looks are secondary and performance is what matters when it comes to a wireless router.
 On that note, let us review the performance of the Asus RT-AC88U.

 It’s basically an AC3100 router that comprises eight Gigabit of LAN ports that help the router transfer data at amazing speeds allowing the user to download and upload files in a jiffy.
 What’s more, it also has a dual-band router that is capable of doubling up as a NAS too.
 Amazing, right?